spirosmos/ANN_c2c_error_prediction/README.md

 ## ann_predictor.py

-Give as input the .csv file.
+Take as input the .csv file.
 The predictor gives as output a .ply file contains the vertices and the per vertex dimensional error (in milimeters).

 ```sh
 python ann_predictor.py yourData.csv